 Key Features

 Dual-beam sonar frequency allows overall scanning areas so that you can pinpoint fish.
-It syncs from up to 330 ft away as well as scans down to 260 ft.
+It syncs up to 330 ft away and scans down to 260 ft.

 The data you find is saved to the cloud so you can build a detailed record of all of your fishing locations.
-All scans and maps are saved directly to the app so you can review them after you are back on land.
+All scans and maps are saved directly to the app so you can review them after you return to land.

-There are four different models available with the premium model having CHIRP sonar that automatically selects the correct frequency based on your water depth.
+Four different models are available, with the premium model having CHIRP sonar that automatically selects the correct frequency based on your water depth.

 What I Like Most